geetika016/geetika016/README.md

 I work as a Data Scientist | AI Engineer  at the Canadian Food Inspection Agency, Ottawa 🇨🇦 .
 I am also a CS Research Assistant at Carleton University working at the intersection of Software Engineering and DL.
-🔭 I’m currently building my Website using Gatsby and GraphQL 🌱 Ask me about: Mentoring, Machine Learning, Deep Learning, Full Stack Development, End-to-End ML Pipelines in Azure ⏳ How I spend my free time : Reading, Hiking, Illustrating, F1, ⚽️, 🏀, ⛷
+🔭 I’m currently building my Website using Gatsby and GraphQL 🌱 Ask me about: Mentoring, Machine Learning, Deep Learning, Full Stack Development, End-to-End ML Pipelines.
+⏳ How I spend my free time : Reading, Hiking, Illustrating, F1, ⚽️, 🏀, ⛷